-Cirrhosis was the 10th leading cause of death for men and the 12th for women in the United States in 2001 (6).
-Although the improvements of health services worldwide, the increased morbidity and mortality of cirrhosis may be explained by prolonged survival of the human being, and increased prevalence of excess fat tissue all over the world.
-For example, nonalcoholic fatty liver disease (NAFLD) affects up to one third of the world population, and it became the most common cause of chronic liver disease even at childhood, nowadays (44).
-NAFLD is a marker of pathological fat deposition combined with a low-grade inflammation which results with hypercoagulability, endothelial dysfunction, and an accelerated atherosclerosis (44).
-Beside terminating with cirrhosis, NAFLD is associated with higher overall mortality rates as well as increased prevalences of cardiovascular diseases (45).
+Cirrhosis is the 10th leading cause of death for men and the 12th for women in the United States (6).
+Although the improvements of health services worldwide, the increased morbidity and mortality of cirrhosis may be explained by prolonged survival of the human being, and increased prevalence of excess weight, globally.
+For example, nonalcoholic fatty liver disease (NAFLD) affects up to one third of the world population, and it became the most common cause of chronic liver disease even at childhood at the moment (44).
+NAFLD is a marker of pathological fat deposition combined with a low-grade inflammation with hypercoagulability, results endothelial dysfunction, and an accelerated atherosclerosis (44).
+Beside terminating with cirrhosis, NAFLD is associated with higher overall mortality rates as well as increased prevalences of CHD and stroke (45).
 Authors reported independent associations between NAFLD and impaired flow-mediated vasodilation and increased mean carotid artery intima-media thickness (CIMT) (46).
 NAFLD may be considered as one of the hepatic consequences of the metabolic syndrome and SCD (47).
-Probably smoking also takes role in the inflammatory process of the capillary endothelium in liver, since the systemic inflammatory effects of smoking on endothelial cells is well-known with Buerger's disease and COPD (36).
+Probably smoking also takes role in the inflammatory process of the capillary endothelium in the liver because the systemic inflammatory effects of smoking on the endothelial cells is obvious in Buerger's disease and COPD (36).
 Increased oxidative stress, inactivation of antiproteases, and release of proinflammatory mediators may terminate with the systemic atherosclerosis in smokers.
-The atherosclerotic effects of alcohol is much more prominent in hepatic endothelium probably due to the highest concentrations of its metabolites there.
-Chronic infectious or inflammatory processes and cancers may also terminate with an accelerated atherosclerosis in whole body (48).
-For instance, chronic hepatitis C virus (HCV) infection raised CIMT, and normalization of hepatic function with HCV clearance may be secondary to reversal of favourable lipids observed with the chronic infection (48, 49).
-As a result, cirrhosis may also be another atherosclerotic consequence of the SCD.
+The atherosclerotic effects of alcohol is more prominent in hepatic endothelium probably due to the highest concentrations of its metabolites in the liver.
+Chronic infectious and inflammatory processes and cancers may also terminate with an accelerated atherosclerotic process (48).
+For example, chronic hepatitis C virus (HCV) infection raised CIMT, and normalization of hepatic function with HCV clearance may be secondary to reversal of favourable lipids observed with the chronic infection (49).
+As a result, cirrhosis may also be another atherosclerotic consequence of the metabolic syndrome and SCD, again.